 If your nighttime restlessness is due to internal chatter or outside sounds, playing white noise at a low volume can help ease your mind and block out disruptions.
 White noise can include rainstorms, ocean waves, crackling fire, blowing wind, and many other repetitive sounds that can lull you to sleep.
 There are many free apps for your phone, as well as full-length recordings available on YouTube.

-You might want to read: Natural Ways to Aid Your Rest
+You may want to read: Natural Ways to Aid Your Rest

 4. Creating the Perfect Sleep Space